Ulmus davidiana var. japonica 'Jacan'

 The Japanese Elm cultivar Ulmus davidiana var. japonica 'Jacan' is a cold-resistant selection from Canada.
-The tree was raised by the Morden Research Station, Morden, Manitoba in the 1980s.
+The tree was one of a group of second-generation japonica seedlings raised in the 1970s, originally for use in the prairie regions, by the Morden Research Station, Morden, Manitoba.
+It was first distributed in 1977, and was later among the Asiatic elms, some sourced from Canada, donated to the UK in 1980 by the London branch of Mitsui & Co.

 Description

 'Jacan' develops a rounded crown form typical of the species; the foliage turns a deep red in autumn.
 The species does not sucker from roots.